johanneslanger/ml-immersion-day/README.md

 ## Getting started

-To get started clone the repositroy and open [01-Lab-Data-Prep-with-Pandas.ipynb](01-Lab-Data-Prep-with-Pandas.ipynb) in Jupyter.
+To get started clone the repository and open [01-Lab-Data-Prep-with-Pandas.ipynb](01-Lab-Data-Prep-with-Pandas.ipynb) in Jupyter.

 ### Detailed getting started instructions using SageMaker Studio: